 Your dog is not a garbage disposal.
 If you are trimming fat off meat to cook for your dinner, throw it away.
 If you feed it to your dog, it could cause pancreatitis.

 Hey, I’m not judging here.
+You do what you like.
 But if your dog gets into your stash, it could cause damage to his heart or nervous system.

 Onions can poison your dog, causing damage to the red blood cells and resulting in anemia.